 Ned Gannon | Chief Executive Officer

-As CEO of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
+As a co-founder and CEO of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
 Ned brings a broad range of legal and business experience to the company.
-While practicing corporate law with Paul, Hastings, Janofsky and Walker LLP and LeBoeuf, Lamb, Greene & MacRae LLP (n/k/a Dewey & LeBoeuf LLP), Ned represented private equity funds, strategic investors, venture capital funds and startup companies in a broad range of mergers, acquisitions, financings and general commercial matters.
-Previously, Ned was the founder and CEO of Audible Auto, a startup company developing infotainment technology at the intersection of smartphones and vehicles.
-Audible Auto was selected as a semi-finalist in the 2011 Global Vehicle Innovation Competition and as a Best-in-Class finalist at the 2010 AutoVenture Forum.
-Prior to practicing corporate law, Ned worked in a sales and business development role at Survey Sampling, Inc., a privately-held company servicing the market research industry.
+While practicing corporate law with Paul, Hastings, Janofsky and Walker LLP and LeBoeuf, Lamb, Greene & MacRae LLP (n/k/a Dewey & LeBoeuf LLP), Ned represented private equity funds, strategic investors, venture capital funds and startup companies in mergers, acquisitions, financings and general commercial matters.
+Prior to practicing corporate law, Ned worked in a sales and business development role at Survey Sampling, Inc., a privately-held data collection company.
+Ned was selected by Capterra as one of five Legal Tech entrepreneurs to watch and speaks frequently on machine learning technology’s impact on the legal industry.
 Ned holds a Juris Doctor from Harvard Law School, a Master in Public Administration from Harvard’s Kennedy School of Government and a Bachelor of Science from Boston College.

 Adam Nguyen | President & Chief Operating Officer